strongloop/loopback/test/README.md

 <a name="model-modelproperties"></a>
 ## Model.properties
-Normalized properties passed in originally by asteroid.createModel()..
+Normalized properties passed in originally by loopback.createModel()..

 ```js
 var props = {